sajidaelnazir-eng/Power-BI-Supply-Chain-Dashboard/README.md

 ![Profit trending chart](https://github.com/sajidaelnazir-eng/Power-BI-Supply-Chain-Dashboard/blob/main/Profit%20trending%20over%20time%20line%20chart.png?raw=true)

-Some high-revenue products (e.g., Nike Football Cleats) had relatively low profit, indicating potential pricing or cost issues.
+Some high-volume, low-margin products show signs of inefficiency.
+For instance:

+Nike Football Cleats received 18,783 orders but generated only $12K profit, representing a 2.4% profit margin.

 Advanced DAX was used to dynamically calculate KPIs based on the last available month to avoid misleading blanks caused by inactive products.